bmaupin/graylog-syslog-examples/winston/README.md

 1. (Recommended) remove `timestamp` from format

    Timestamp isn't needed in the format since it will be sent by the syslog transport.
-See [app.js](app.js) for an example of using a custom format per transport.
+See [app.ts](app.ts) for an example of using a custom format per transport.

 1. (Recommended) remove `label` from format